Copy from dataframes

 patient and insurance provider information in the results.

-This example shows that it’s possible to construct arbitrarily complex graph schemas and transform the data using Polars DataFrames and Kuzu.
+This example shows that it’s possible to construct arbitrarily complex graph schemas and transform the data using Polars dataframes and Kuzu.
 Happy querying!